 The applicant also proposes to update the site with security lighting, surveillance cameras and new business signage (signs would be reviewed and permitted separately per the City's sign code requirements).
-Security lighting would be shielded, pointed downward and located in such a manner to prevent potential lighting impacts to the abutting residential property.
-The applicant has provided a preliminary lighting and photometric plan as part of their CUP plans.
-As conditioned, the lighting and photometric plan would be further reviewed and required during the plan check process to demonstrate that lighting onsite would be adequate for security purposes but not cause inappropriate light spill onto the abutting residentially-zoned property.
+Security lighting would be shielded, pointed downward and located in such a manner to prevent potential lighting impacts to the abutting properties.
+The applicant has provided a preliminary lighting plan as part of their CUP plans.
+As conditioned, the lighting plan would be further reviewed and required during the plan check process to demonstrate that lighting onsite would be adequate for security purposes but not cause inappropriate light spill onto the abutting properties.